-The Center for Autism and Developmental Disabilities offers comprehensive evaluation of patients’ cognitive, adaptive, social, and communication skills, providing the most advanced treatment plans for patients with autism.
+The UT Southwestern and Children's Health℠ Center for Autism Care offers comprehensive evaluation of patients’ cognitive, adaptive, social, and communication skills, providing the most advanced treatment plans for patients with autism.

 Autism Care in One Collaborative Center

 Autism is a developmental disorder that causes challenges with communication and social skills.
 It can range from mild to severe, but in all cases, early recognition and intervention can make a critical difference in a child’s development and quality of life.